We going to discuss about 7 powerful Facebook audience targeting techniques in 2020.

 Top 7 Powerful Facebook Audience Targeting Tactics

 One of the most powerful uses of Facebook audience targeting is to reach out to your target audience on Facebook and to bring them into your website to capture their data in exchange for a free ebook or some other valuable piece of content.
 It’s a tried and tested approach that’s become an industry standard in recent years.

 Dynamic ads are created in real-time whenever an ad request is created by the server.
 In other words, dynamic Facebook ads are automatically created from a range of different creative elements every time they appear in a user’s feed.
 This can help to boost their relevance and ultimately their performance.

 A great way to drum up sales is to use remarketing to run advertisements at people who added an item to their shopping cart but who never checked it out.
-It’s arguably one of the best tactics to go for if you’re looking for quick conversions.
+It’s arguably one of the best Digital marketing tactics to go for if you’re looking for quick conversions.

-‘Thank you’ videos
+Facebook audience targeting for ‘Thank you’ videos

 ‘Thank you’ videos are almost guaranteed to score some engagement, especially if you’re thanking members of your community.
 You can also experiment with public thank yous for other brands and public figures, but only if they’re earned and they feel deserved.

 Running a contest can be a great way to boost engagement in general, but if you couple it with a contest or a giveaway, you can combine the two to get the kind of performance that you’ve previously only ever dreamed of.
 You can add a social element to your competitions by encouraging people to take social actions like posting a tweet or subscribing to a YouTube account in order to enter the competition.